AndX2/web_insets/README.md

             }
     ```
     ### Notice:
-    Package has implementation for web and stub getters for other platforms.
+    The package is implement in web and stub getters for other platforms.
 You can call any method without platform check.
 Stub will do nothing or return zero value for getter if the platform is not web.

 ## Usage
 ***